StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `eventSource` — What input sources do we want to listen for.
 This is a bit flag.
   - `eventTypes` — What events do we want to listen for.
 This is a bit flag.
   - `onEvent` — The callback to call when the event occurs!
 - `static Char Input.TextConsume()` — Returns the next text character from the list of characters that have been entered this frame!
 Will return '\0' if there are no more characters left in the list.
 These are from the system's text entry system, and so can be unicode, will repeat if their 'key' is held down, and could arrive from something like a copy/paste operation.
+This is insertable text only.
+Editing keys such as backspace, delete, enter, and escape never arrive here, so a text field must read them with `Input.Key`, the same way it reads the arrow keys.
+Newline and tab are text, and can arrive from a paste or an IME.
 If you wish to reset this function to begin at the start of the read list on the next call, you can call `Input.TextReset`.
   - returns — The next character in this frame's list, or '\0' if none remain.
-  - Example: see `Input.TextConsume` in StereoKit-docs-reference.md
+- `static void Input.TextInject(string text)` — Injects text into StereoKit's keyboard event queue, as if the user had typed or pasted it.
+It will be available at the start of the next frame, and is indistinguishable from normal text entry.
+The whole string arrives as one uninterrupted run of events.
+This is for text only.
+Carriage returns arrive as newlines, with CRLF counting as a single one.
+Other control characters are ignored here with a warning, since editing keys belong in `Input.KeyInjectPress`.
+  - `text` — The text to inject, as a normal string.
 - `static void Input.TextInjectChar(uint unicodeCharUTF32)` — This will inject a UTF32 Unicode text character into StereoKit's text input queue.
 It will be available at the start of the next frame, and will be indistinguishable from normal text entry.
 This will _not_ submit key press/release events to StereoKit's input queue, use KeyInjectPress/Release for that.
+The text queue carries insertable text only, so carriage returns become newlines, and other control characters are ignored here with a warning.
   - `unicodeCharUTF32` — An unsigned integer representing a single UTF32 character.
 - `static void Input.TextInjectChar(string chars)` — This will convert a C# string into a number of UTF32 Unicode text characters, and inject them into StereoKit's text input queue.
 It will be available at the start of the next frame, and will be indistinguishable from normal text entry.
 This will _not_ submit key press/release events to StereoKit's input queue, use KeyInjectPress/Release for that.
+The text queue carries insertable text only, so carriage returns become newlines, and other control characters are ignored here with a warning.
   - `chars` — A collection of characters to submit as text input.
 - `static void Input.TextInjectChar(Byte[] chars, Encoding charEncoding)` — This will convert a byte array string into a number of UTF32 Unicode text characters, and inject them into StereoKit's text input queue.
 It will be available at the start of the next frame, and will be indistinguishable from normal text entry.
 This will _not_ submit key press/release events to StereoKit's input queue, use KeyInjectPress/Release for that.
+The text queue carries insertable text only, so carriage returns become newlines, and other control characters are ignored here with a warning.
   - `chars` — A byte array representing a string in some encoded format.
   - `charEncoding` — The encoding format of the byte array.
 Note that an encoding of UTF32 will skip converting bytes to UTF32.
 - `static void Input.TextReset()` — Resets the `Input.TextConsume` read list back to the start.
 For example, `UI.Input` will _not_ call `TextReset`, so it effectively will consume those characters, hiding them from any `TextConsume` calls following it.
 If you wanted to check the current frame's text, but still allow `UI.Input` to work later on in the frame, you would read everything with `TextConsume`, and then `TextReset` afterwards to reset the read list for the following `UI.Input`.
-  - Example: see `Input.TextReset` in StereoKit-docs-reference.md
 - `static void Input.Unsubscribe(InputSource eventSource, BtnState eventTypes, Action`3 onEvent)` — Unsubscribes a listener from input events.
   - `eventSource` — The source this listener was originally registered for.
   - `eventTypes` — The events this listener was originally registered for.